-Caroline Boxmeyer, PhD, is a professor in the Department of Psychiatry and Behavioral Medicine and assistant dean for academic affairs for the College.
+Caroline Boxmeyer, PhD, is a professor in the Department of Psychiatry and Behavioral Medicine and associate dean for academic affairs for the College.

 She provides behavioral health training to family medicine residents, medical students, rural medical scholars and psychology graduate students, and direct psychological services to adults, children and families at University Medical Center, which the College operates.
 In addition, she is a research scientist at The University of Alabama’s Center for the Prevention of Youth Behavior Problems.